 To achieve full compliance it is essential that you have a comprehensive picture of where personal information is being collected and if it is being shared or sold to a third party.

-Transcend Consent and Transcend Data Mapping will automatically scan your full tech stack for ad networks, conversion pixels, and every other technology that may be collecting or sharing personal data.
+Transcend Consent Management and Transcend Silo Discovery will automatically scan your full tech stack for ad networks, conversion pixels, and every other technology that may be collecting or sharing personal data.

-Transcend Consent helps identify and review client-side data flows.
+- Transcend Consent helps .
 Consent reports anonymous telemetry from our script (airgap.js) embedded on your site and gives a richer perspective on your client-side data collection since it’s based on real site sessions

 - What is a client-side data flow?
 This refers to data sharing that happens via the site visitor’s device or browser.
 This is the most common type of data collection and is used by ad platform tracking tools that may be embedded on your site.